ambiennt/vt-releases/DOCUMENTATION_LITE.md

 #### `cubecraft_tweaks`
 - Type: `object`
 - Various tweaks to improve the user experience on CubeCraft.
+This feature is only applied while connected to a server matching one of the addresses configured in `cubecraft_servers`.
 - Fields:
 	- `enabled`
 		- Type: `bool`